alexsmbaratti/Discord.js-Template/README.md

 Note: I'm busy as of writing this and this tutorial is not complete.
 Whatever state this file is in, **please remember to add a .gitignore** and hide `config.json` in it. `config.json` will contain your API keys for Discord!
 If this is comprimised, others may have access to your bot and how it responds with commands.

+Note from me in the future: This is an import from a Gist I made.
+I figured GitHub would be a better way for people to find this tutorial.
+Feel free to let me know if I missed anything!

 To register your soon-to-be bot with Discord, go to their [developer portal](https://discordapp.com/developers/applications/me) and create a new app.
 Give it a name at the very least.
 Click 'Create App.'
 On the next screen, click 'Create a Bot User.'
 Note the values `Client ID`, `Client Secret`, and `Token`.

 I recommend creating a bot testing server in Discord to test out your bot without disturbing others.
 Plus, you'll be guarenteed the permissions needed to add a bot to your server.
 Add your client ID to the URL `https://discordapp.com/oauth2/authorize?client_id=[CLIENT_ID]&permissions=0&scope=bot` where specified and go to the link.
 Sign into Discord and add your bot to the server you wish.